How to Connect with CLA Students

 Join the CLA LinkedIn group to network with the more than 8000 members.

-The internship landscape is still evolving amidst the uncertainty of COVID-19, and students are still actively seeking ways to gain experience.
-For Fall 2020, students interested in completing in person internships for academic credit will need to pursue an exemption.
+Students are still actively seeking ways to gain experience.
+Students interested in completing in person internships for academic credit during Spring 2021 will need to pursue an exemption.
 Exemptions require that organization are following guidelines by the Minnesota Department of Health and the CDC.
 For students seeking internships not for academic credit, there are no University restrictions, and it is up to the student’s discretion to pursue remote or in person experiences.

 Remote internships can provide meaningful learning opportunities for students.
 Consult our guide, Remote Internships: Tips for Success.